2025–26 FA Youth Cup: First Round

-45 teams from League One and League Two joined the 35 winners from the previous round.
-Accrington Stanley closed their academy, and Barrow, and Crawley Town will not participate in this round as they did not apply to enter the competition.
-Wycombe Wanderers set to return for the first time since 2011/12 after they reopened their academy.
-The lowest ranked teams are 9th tier Aylestone Park, Easington Sports, Hamble Club, Mangotsfield United and Stockport Town.
-The Draw was done 17 October 2025.
+The 45 teams from League One and League Two joined the 35 winners from the previous round.
+Accrington Stanley had closed their academy.
+Barrow and Crawley Town did not participate in this round as they did not apply to enter the competition.
+Wycombe Wanderers returned for the first time since 2011–12 after they reopened their academy.
+The lowest ranked teams were ninth tier sides Aylestone Park, Easington Sports, Hamble Club, Mangotsfield United and Stockport Town.
+The draw was done on 17 October 2025.